adilayman/gamez/README.md

 }
 ```

-To add it to the game you have to call `MyGameProvider::entities.add(MyCharacter)`
+To add it to the game you have to call `MyGame::entities.add(MyCharacter)`

 If you want to add an entity without gestures, you can extend it from `RenderElement`: